-To the best of our knowledge, no study specifically investigated the challenges of family-based sexual health education in Nigeria, and there is no standalone topic dedicated to orienting parents in schools or any other educational institutions, which has increased the challenges of proper implementation within the family setting in the region.
+specifically Unfortunately, no study investigated the challenges of family-based sexual health education in Nigeria, and there is no standalone topic dedicated to orienting parents in schools or any other educational institutions, which has increased the challenges of proper implementation within the family setting in the region.
 A stand-alone program addressing sexual health education at the family level is an essential need.
 However, before implementing a suitable curriculum, it is important to explore the challenges faced by the practitioners in implementing family-oriented sexuality education in the region.
 Previous studies in Nigeria revealed that parents struggle to discuss sex-related issues with their children.
-Factors such as parental love, lack of education, and religious beliefs have been reported to hinder the provision of family-oriented sexuality education in the country (8, 16, 23).
+Factors such as parental love, lack of education, and religious beliefs have been reported to hinder the provision of family-oriented sexuality education in the country (8,16,23).